evladimirov/OptionModels-cKF-ccf/README.md

 # Illustration

 The figure below is an output of `SV_example.jl`, that is, it plots the filtered volatility based on the estimated parameters of the SV model next to the true stochastic volatility process.
+The filtering examples for the other models are in `models` subfolders.

 ![This is an example](models/SV/sv_filter_example.png)